 Typical surgery robotic systems can have around 40 actuators and the same number of sensors which allows to compute the data rate requires in each direction in order to execute a given movement.

 Human sensitivity of touch is very high, tactile sensing has about 400 Hz bandwidth, where bandwidth refers to the frequency of which the stimuli can be sensed.
-This is why, in general, haptic feedback systems operate at frequencies around 1000 Hz.
+This is why, in general, haptic feedback systems operate at frequencies around 1,000 Hz.
 This rate naturally applies to the update of all information used in the generation of the haptic feedback, e.g. instruments velocity, position … Therefore, the robot control process involves:

 - The surgeon console periodically sending a set of points to actuators